michaeldiguiseppi/ionic_movies/README.md

   **If you are on Android, you can find the app on the [Play Store](https://play.google.com/store/apps/details?id=xyz.mikedee.ionic).**

   **Otherwise do the following:**
-  1. Make sure you have Ionic and Cordova installed with `npm install -g cordova ionic`.
+  1. Make sure you have [Ionic](http://ionicframework.com/getting-started/) and [Cordova](https://cordova.apache.org/#getstarted) installed with `npm install -g cordova ionic` and then test using `cordova -v` and `ionic -v`.
+  1. Make sure you have xCode installed and updated to the latest version.
   1. Fork and Clone this repo.
   1. `cd ionic_movies`
   1. `npm install`